-Robert J. Rivet, age 63, was Executive Vice President, Chief Operations and Administrative Officer of Advanced Micro Devices, Inc., a leading global semiconductor company, from October 2008 to February 2011, and was Executive Vice President, Chief Financial Officer of Advanced Micro Devices, Inc. from September 2000 until October 2009.
-From 2009 to 2011, he also served as a Director of Globalfoundries Inc. He has been a Director of the Company since 2011 and serves as Chairperson of the Audit Committee and as a member of the Executive Compensation Committee.
+Robert J. Rivet, age 64, was Executive Vice President, Chief Operations and Administrative Officer of Advanced Micro Devices, Inc., a leading global semiconductor company, from October 2008 to February 2011, and was Executive Vice President, Chief Financial Officer of Advanced Micro Devices, Inc. from September 2000 until October 2009.
+From 2009 to 2011, he also served as a Director of Globalfoundries Inc., a semiconductor foundry.
+He has served as a Director of the Company since 2011 and serves as Chairperson of the Audit Committee and as a member of the Executive Compensation Committee.

 Mr. Rivet has an in-depth understanding of the preparation and analysis of financial statements based upon his 35 years of financial experience, including nine years as Chief Financial Officer of Advanced Micro Devices.
-In addition, Mr. Rivet led numerous acquisition and divestiture activities while at Advanced Micro Devices and Motorola Corporation.
+In addition, Mr. Rivet led numerous acquisition and divestiture activities while at Advanced Micro Devices.
 Mr. Rivet's extensive financial knowledge will be an invaluable asset to the Board in its oversight of the integrity of the Company's financial statements and the financial reporting process.
 Additionally, his in-depth understanding of high-technology industries such as the semiconductor business, and experience in mergers and acquisitions provides the Company a competitive advantage in seeking new strategic business opportunities and acquisitions.

-Albert E. Smith, age 67, served as Chairman of Tetra Tech, Inc. from March 2006 to January 2008 and has been a director of Tetra Tech since May 2005.
-He has been a director of CDI Corp. since October 2008.
+Albert E. Smith, age 69, served as Chairman of Tetra Tech, Inc., a leading provider of consulting and engineering services, from March 2006 to January 2008 and has been a director of Tetra Tech since May 2005.
+He was a director of CDI Corp., a former provider of engineering and information technology solutions, from October 2008 to September 2017.
 From 2002 to 2005, he served as a member of the Secretary of Defense's Science Board.
 Mr. Smith was employed at Lockheed Martin Corp. from August 1985 to January 2005.
-Mr. Smith served as an Executive Vice President of Lockheed Martin from September 1999 until June

-2005.
-He has been a Director of the Company since 2006 and serves as Chairperson of the Finance Committee and as a member of the Committee on Directors and Governance.
-Since May 2016, he is also serving as Lead Independent Director of the Company for a term of one year expiring in May 2017, or until his successor is appointed.
+Mr. Smith served as an Executive Vice President of Lockheed Martin from September 1999 until June 2005.
+He has served as a Director of the Company since 2006 and serves as Chairperson of the Finance Committee and as a member of the Committee on Directors and Governance.
+Since May 2018, he is also serving as Lead Independent Director of the Company for a term of three years being renewed every year until 2021, or until his successor is appointed.
+He previously served as Lead Independent Director of the Company from May 2016 to May 2017.

 Mr. Smith has an in-depth understanding of the aerospace industry, evidenced by his past employment at Lockheed Martin, a leading aerospace company.
-At Lockheed, Mr. Smith served in high level managerial positions.
-In addition, Mr. Smith has extensive managerial experience in operating a business at the director level, serving as a current director of Tetra Tech and CDI Corp., both public companies.
-Mr. Smith's experience as a director at other public companies and ability to lead a company at one of the highest levels of management, coupled with his in-depth knowledge of the aerospace industry, one of the Company's largest markets, provides the Company a competitive advantage in seeking new opportunities and platforms for its aerospace industry products and services.
+At Lockheed, Mr. Smith served in high-level managerial positions.
+In addition, Mr. Smith has extensive managerial experience in operating a business at the director level, serving as a current director of Tetra Tech, a public company, and past service as a director of CDI Corp., a former public company.
+Mr. Smith's experience as a director (both past and present) at other public companies and ability to lead a company at one of the highest levels of management, coupled with his in-depth knowledge of the aerospace industry, one of the Company's largest markets, provides the Company a competitive advantage in seeking new opportunities and platforms for its aerospace industry products and services.